 (Credit: Wikipedia User Jimmy44)

 Portrait of Theodor Freiherr von Neuhoff

 (Credit: Exciting History)

-German diplomat Theodore Neuhoff was crowned the first king of the island when he led the inhabitants in an uprising against the oppressive Genoese occupiers.
-Corsican statesman Pasquale di Paoli (1725-1807) insisted that the white bandanna be moved above the eyes to symbolize Corsican liberation.
+German diplomat Theodore Neuhoff was crowned the first king of the island of Corsica when he led the inhabitants in an uprising against the oppressive Genoese occupiers.
+After they declared their independence, Corsican statesman Pasquale di Paoli (1725-1807) insisted that the white bandanna be moved above the eyes to symbolize Corsican liberation.